MH-LIKHON/MP2-Voyrd/README.md

    - AI-driven suggestions for travel plans based on user preferences and past interactions.

 - **Advanced Search Functionality**:
-   - Filters for narrowing down flights, hotels, and tours by budget, date, and location.
+   - Expand flights, hotels, and tours by budget, date, and location all over the world.

 - **User Account System**:
    - Enable user accounts for managing bookings, saving preferences, and accessing exclusive deals.